Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/service_call.md

-# ROS–Unity Integration: Service
+# ROS–Unity Integration: Service Call

-Create a simple Unity scene which calls a [ROS service](http://wiki.ros.org/Services) with a GameObject's position and rotation to receive a new position to move the GameObject towards.
+Create a simple Unity scene which calls an external [ROS service](http://wiki.ros.org/Services) with a GameObject's position and rotation to receive a new position to move the GameObject towards.

 ## Setting Up ROS

 - Follow the [ROS–Unity Initial Setup](setup.md) guide if you haven't already done so.

 ## Start the Position service
-- For this tutorial we will start the position_service executable, which runs a ros service.
+- For this tutorial we will need a ros service for Unity to call.
 Open a new terminal window, navigate to your ROS workspace, and run the following commands:

    ```bash
     source devel/setup.bash